-Each year, Slide Ranch selects emerging environmental educators to participate in the Slide Ranch Teacher-in-Residence program, a residential teaching internship.
+Each year, Slide Ranch selects emerging environmental educators to participate in the Slide Ranch Teacher-in-Residence program, a residential teaching and farming position.
 Slide Ranch’s Teacher-in-Residence program fosters and inspires environmental educators, preparing them for meaningful careers in the fields of education, sustainable agriculture, and environmental stewardship.

 Teachers-In-Residence (TIRs) lead groups and develop curriculum for school, community and family groups visiting the ranch.
 Slide Ranch's agricultural systems and wild, coastal ecosystem provide the context for hands-on learning, illustrating concepts of ecology, stewardship and sustainability.

-Another significant component of the TIR program is supporting Ranch staff in the activities of a working farm.
-TIRs help tend the organic garden, sheep, goats and poultry and maintain Ranch facilities.
-TIRs live in individual small residential buildings built by former teachers and ranch staff and share cooking duties along with other residential chores.
+Another significant component of the TIR program is participating in the activities of a working farm.
+TIRs each have a daily farm chore and support Ranch staff to tend the organic garden, sheep, goats and poultry and maintain Ranch facilities.
+TIRs live in individual small residential buildings built by former teachers and ranch staff and share residential cooking duties along with other residential chores.

-The annual internship begins with a three-week orientation and training beginning in late January.
+The annual position begins with a three-week orientation and training beginning in late January.
 The summer internship begins with a two-week orientation beginning in late May.
-TIRs spend the remainder of their residency experiencing hands-on learning through teaching, organic gardening, animal care, land stewardship, and sustainable living, supported by ongoing professional development and mentoring.
+TIRs experience hands-on learning through teaching, organic gardening, animal care, land stewardship, and sustainable living, complemented by ongoing professional development and mentoring.